ynaroditsky/OmniAssist/README.md

             "type": "questionResponse",
             "content": {
-                "question": "Can I order car with a custom color and gold ash tray?", "response": "Sure, sir!
-You can do it!"
+                "question": "Can I order car with a custom color and gold ash tray?", "response": "Sure, Sir!
+You can do it, Sir!"
             }
         }
     ],